ZX81: Features

-The ZX81 has a base configuration of 1 KB of on-board memory that can officially be expanded externally to 16 KB.
+The ZX81 has a base configuration of 1 KB of on-board RAM that can officially be expanded externally to 16 KB.
 Its single circuit board is housed inside a wedge-shaped plastic case measuring 167 mm wide by 40 mm high.
 The memory is provided by either a single 4118 (1024 bit × 8) or two 2114 (1024 bit × 4) RAM chips.
 There are only three other onboard chips: a 3.5 MHz Z80A 8-bit microprocessor from NEC, an uncommitted logic array (ULA) chip from Ferranti, and an 8 KB ROM providing a simple Sinclair BASIC interpreter.
 The entire machine weighs just 350 g.
-Early versions of the external RAM cartridge contain 15 KB of memory using an assortment of memory chips, while later versions contain 16 KB chips, but the lowest addressed kilobyte is disabled.
+Early versions of the external RAM cartridge contain 15 KB of memory using an assortment of memory chips, while later versions contain 16 KB chips with the lowest addressed kilobyte disabled.

-The front part of the case is occupied by an integrated 40-key membrane keyboard displaying 20 graphic and 54 inverse video characters.
-Each key has up to five functions, accessed via the SHIFT and FUNCTION keys or depending on context.
-For example, the P key combines the letter P, the " character, and the BASIC commands PRINT and TAB.
-The ZX81 uses a standard QWERTY keyboard layout.
-The keyboard is mechanically very simple, consisting of 40 pressure-pad switches and 8 diodes under a plastic overlay, connected in a matrix of 8 rows and 5 columns.
+The front part of the case is an integrated 40-key membrane keyboard.
+It is mechanically simple, consisting of 40 pressure-pad switches and 8 diodes under a plastic overlay, connected in a matrix of 8 rows and 5 columns.

+The ZX81 uses a QWERTY keyboard layout displaying 20 graphic and 54 inverse video characters.
+However ZX81 BASIC commands are not typed in letter by letter, instead each key has up to five key functions.
+This is how the user displays the ZX81's BASIC keywords, functions, mathematical operations, and graphics.